Shauryaditya/Aaccent/src/content/services/middleschool.md

 name: "Coaching for all boards" features : {

-   subjects :  "Science,Math, Computer",
+   subjects :  "Physics,Maths, Computer",

 }
-classes: "IV,V,VI,VII,VIII"
+classes: "For classes XI and XII"
 publishDate: "2022-11-08 15:39"
 ---